 Anaerobic Threshold Testing

-The anaerobic threshold (AT) or lactic threshold (LT), the point at which lactic acid starts to accumulates in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate (HRmax).
-The most accurate method of determining your AT is to visit one of a number of establishments that can carry out a test under laboratory conditions.
+The anaerobic threshold (AT) or lactic threshold (LT), the point at which lactic acid starts to accumulate in the muscles, is considered to be somewhere between 85% and 90% of your maximum heart rate (HRmax).
+The most accurate method of determining your AT is to visit several establishments that can carry out a test under laboratory conditions.
 This generally costs money and usually means regular blood samples are taken to measure the amount of lactate in the blood during the workout.
-It is also likely that whilst undergoing this test your VO2 max and HRmax will also be assessed.
+It is also likely that your VO2 max and HRmax will also be assessed whilst undergoing this test.

 As this type of test is not readily available for all of us, the threshold can be discovered in other ways.
-The methods described below should not be taken as being very accurate in themselves, as not all the tests suit everyone, but can be treated as excellent indicators.
-In all cases, a monitor that is capable of recording your heart rate is essential.
+The methods described below should not be taken as being very accurate in themselves, as not all tests suit everyone, but they can be treated as excellent indicators.
+A monitor capable of recording your heart rate is essential in all cases.

 One method of finding your threshold is to complete a 10km race.
 Often this distance is run at around the threshold heart rate.
 You will need to record your heart rate as often as possible and the mile splits.
-If you are fit you will run fast and hard and achieve a constant heart rate.
-For those who are not so fit or start to fast the chances are you will at some point run above your threshold.
-This is usually followed by a dramatic drop in heart rate and a rise in the rate of respiration followed by a drop in pace.
+If you are fit, you will run fast and hard and achieve a constant heart rate.
+For those who are not so fit or start too quickly, the chances are you will, at some point, run above your threshold.
+A dramatic drop usually follows this in heart rate and a rise in respiration rate, followed by a drop in pace.
 Sometimes this is accompanied by a burning sensation in the legs.
-If you notice these signs whilst running then check your monitor as there is a good chance that you have discovered your threshold.
-A 10km race can of course be simulated in training.
+If you notice these signs while running, check your monitor, as there is a good chance you have discovered your threshold.
+A 10km race can, of course, be simulated in training.
 Remember to rest the day before and take it easy for a couple of days after.

 % of HRmax